Rafli-Alfiansyah/Hypothesis-Testing-with-Men-and-Women-Soccer-Matches/README.md

 **Null Hypothesis ($H_0$)**: The mean number of goals scored in women's international soccer matches is the same as men's.
 **Alternative Hypothesis ($H_A$)**: The mean number of goals scored in women's international soccer matches is greater than men's.
 For the statistical analysis, I will assume a **10% significance level** ($\alpha = 0.10$).
 The chosen significance level allows for a degree of flexibility in our analysis, reflecting the inherent variability in sports data while still providing a robust framework for drawing conclusions.
 By performing a valid statistical test, I aim to either reject the null hypothesis in favor of my alternative hypothesis or conclude that there is not enough evidence to support the claim, thus providing a definitive, data-backed answer to my initial observation.

+### Results

+The analysis began by filtering the datasets to isolate FIFA World Cup matches played since January 1, 2002.
+This resulted in a sample of **200 women's matches** and **384 men's matches**.
+For each match, the total number of goals was calculated by summing the home and away scores.
+To test the hypothesis, a **Mann-Whitney U test** was performed.
+This non-parametric test was chosen to compare the distributions of goals scored between the men's and women's matches.
+The test was specifically configured to check if the number of goals in women's matches was statistically "greater" than in men's matches.
+The test yielded a **p-value of approximately 0.0051**.

+### Conclusion

+The core of hypothesis testing is to compare the calculated p-value against a predetermined significance level (α).
+In this investigation, the significance level was set at **0.10**.
+Our resulting p-value (0.0051) is significantly lower than the alpha value (0.10).
+Therefore, we **reject the null hypothesis**.
+This indicates a statistically significant result.
+The data provides strong evidence to support the alternative hypothesis, leading to the conclusion that, within the scope of FIFA World Cup matches since 2002, **more goals are scored in women's matches than in men's matches**.